 Deprivation (and the concept of cheat days) is eliminated

 If you want a piece of pie or cake for dessert with your meal, it is possible if it fits into your eating window.
 If you want a burger and fries, you don’t have to wait until your next “cheat day.”

-Contrary to what some others believe, your less likely to feel depleted or exhausted on the OMAD diet.
-In fact, many report feeling more energized.
+Contrary to what some others believe, you’re less likely to feel depleted or exhausted on the OMAD diet.
+In fact, many have reported feeling more energized.
 Since you don’t have that heavy lunch sitting in your stomach after a lunch-time date, you won’t have to worry about it weighing you down.

 Who doesn’t love eating their favorite “taboo foods” daily?

 With the Omad Diet, there are no restrictions on what you eat.
 You can eat all or whatever foods that you crave on a regular basis with your meal.
 This is one of the major physiological benefits of eating one meal a day.

 No more yo-yo dieting

 Like most others, you have probably tried countless diet plans, regimes, and eating schedules in the past.
-With the OMAD diet, it can no only be just a diet, but a long term lifestyle change.
+With the OMAD diet, it can not only be just a diet, but a long-term lifestyle change.